matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus
+* The entrances to all branches and the dlvl 1 upstairs are now ladders, rather than stairs; additionally, stairs in the Mines have become ladders.
+This is both for flavour, and to help the player distinguish normal stairs from branch entrances.
+(AceHack - maybe better than hardcoded yellow?)
 * Ace hack code - http://patch-tag.com/r/ais523/acehack/snapshots/all/history
 * make #untrap less in need of repetition/spamming
 * blanking sickness should formally ID it and fruit juice (?)